 What the universe hears: “I need to send that person more disrespectful people into their life.
 They seem to enjoy it.”

-Sure, we all complain from time to time when we’re tired, or sick, or feeling a bit low.
+Sure, we all complain from time to time when we’re tired, sick, or feeling a bit low.
 It happens.
-But aside from that, going through life complaining not only repels people, it attracts more of whatever you’re complaining about into your life.
+But aside from that, going through life complaining not only repels people, but it also attracts more of whatever you’re complaining about into your life.

 This should be the tagline for the entire online dating world.
 The quest for the “next best thing” has gotten a little out of control.
-It’s an epidemic.
+Wait, no. It’s an epidemic.
 And it applies to all the stuff we accumulate too.
-We spend so much time online, we compare everything and are always searching for the next best thing.
+We spend so much time online; we compare everything and are always searching for the next best thing.